Call for Applications for Entrance Exams for the First and Fourth Years of University Studies - Academic Year 2017 – 2018

 Candidates will have a maximum of six hours in order to complete each written exam .

 The test for the Faculty of Human Sciences may be taken in Italian, French, or English.
 The test for the Faculty of Mathematical and Natural Sciences may be taken in Italian or English.
+The test for the Master degree in “Neuroscience” and in “Materials and Nanotechnology” must be conducted in English.
 In their application, candidates should clearly indicate which language they wish to use.

 The application committee retains the right to check in the oral test that the level of knowledge of the Italian language of the candidate is suitable to ensure the candidate's participation in the activities provided by the course.